Profile for David L. Burton

 Areas of work

 Works in community development, serving as county program director in Greene County.
-Also assists the media, individuals and communities in gaining a better understanding of local issues and manages the Southwest Region News Service, which serves media outlets throughout the area.
+Alssists the media, individuals and communities in gaining a better understanding of local issues and manages the Southwest Region News Service, which serves media outlets throughout the area.
 The Southwest Region News Service is a weekly educational news service for University of Missouri Extension in southwest Missouri.
-This content is also posted in a blog available at: http://southwestregionnewsservice.blogspot.com/
+This content is also posted and available online.

-This news service uses the resources of MU and local extension faculty to inform the public of extension programs, information and key civic issues that impact our communities, families and businesses.
 Weekly articles making up Southwest Region News Service are delivered electronically to hundreds of subscribers, extension council members and media outlets throughout southwest Missouri.
+Subscribe to the weekly email online or text MUEXTENSION417 to 22828.

-Education: Bachelor’s degree in journalism and political science from Drury University, 1988; Masters in communication from Drury University, 2001.
+Education: Bachelor’s degree in journalism and political science from Drury University, 1988; Masters in integrated marketing and communication from Drury University, 2001.

-Memberships: Ozark Press Association, International Society of Weekly Newspaper Editors, Southwest Missouri PRO Society of Professional Journalists, Missouri Historic Schools Alliance, Country Schools Association of America and Friends of Greene County Extension.
+Memberships: Ozark Press Association, Missouri Press Association, Public Relations Society of America, Springfield Writer's Guild, Missouri Writer's Guild, National Association of Agriculture Extension Agents, Public Relations Society of America, Missouri Historic Schools Alliance, Country Schools Association of America, Ridgecrest Baptist Church and Friends of Greene County Extension.

-Honors: 2013 Technology Award from the Missouri Association of Community and Economic Development Professionals; Carl N. Scheneman Excellence in Teaching Award from MU Extension, 2013; MU Extension “Rookie of the Year” Award, 2003; "Team of the Year" from University of Missouri Extension Association, 2004; "Innovator Award," from UMEA, 2004; "AgriMissouri Media Award," (bronze-2004) from Missouri Department of Agriculture; eight different journalism awards from the Missouri Press Association (1989—1993); and.
+Honors: 2014 UMEA Program of the Year for Friends of Greene County Extension; 2013 Technology Award from the Missouri Association of Community and Economic Development Professionals; 2013 Technology Award from the National Association of Community and Economic Development Professionals; Carl N. Scheneman Excellence in Teaching Award from MU Extension, 2003; MU Extension “Rookie of the Year” Award, 2003; "Team of the Year" from University of Missouri Extension Association, 2004; "Innovator Award," from UMEA, 2004; "AgriMissouri Media Award," (bronze-2004) from Missouri Department of Agriculture; eight different journalism awards from the Missouri Press Association (1989—1993); and.
 “Outstanding Instructor Award,” TRIO/Upward Bound program, 2008.
 Has been president of the SPJ Chapter since 2005 and during that time the local chapter has been named one of the top three small professional chapters in the nation four times, including being named the “Outstanding Chapter in the Nation” for 2007-2008.